-In patients with IIH and threatened vision possible therapeutic measures may include one or more lumbar punctures, acetazolamide and incidentically CSFshunting procedures.
-There are no controlled data about the risks and benefits of certain therapeutic measures (e.g. steroids and decompressive surgery) to reduce an elevated intracranial pressure (with brain displacement) in patients with CVST.
+In patients with IIH and threatened vision possible therapeutic measures may include one or more lumbar punctures, acetazolamide and incidentally CSF-shunting procedures.
+There are no controlled data about the risks and benefits of certain therapeutic measures to reduce an elevated intracranial pressure in patients with CVST.
+However, based on the available evidence, steroids seem not to be useful and should be avoided (good practice point).
 Antioedema treatment should be carried out according to general principles of therapy of raised intracranial pressure.
-In a very small subgroup of patients who deteriorate especially in the presence of large intracerebral haemorrhages, decompressive craniectomy might be an alternative treatment option in the future.
-Now, this therapy needs further investigation and should be regarded as experimental.
+In a small subgroup of patients with severe CVST and impending herniation attributable to large haemorrhagic infarcts, decompressive craniectomy can be life-saving (good practice point).